 Song of Love

 Sometimes heroines are beautiful, smart, and tackle the world.
 Sometimes, they see the world with a different pair of eyes.
 They’re neither bold, clever, nor assertive but find their own path in life.
 One that involves piglets.
-Miss Augusta Rudhall loves her home, playing the piano, and the yearly litter of piglets.
+Augusta Rudhall loves her home, playing the piano, and the yearly litter of piglets.
 She doesn’t understand people.
-They never say what they mean, often saying sweet words when their intention is to be cruel, are unfaithful friends, and she has difficulty figuring out how anyone feels.
+They never say what they mean, often saying sweet words when their intention is to be cruel and are unfaithful friends.
+She has difficulty figuring out how anyone feels.
 Yet, she has been told she must marry despite never dreaming of that state.

-For six years, Maida Locke hid her scarred face from the world.
-But her aunt believes it’s time for her to come out of hiding.
-However, Maida chooses to lease a cottage on the edge of a wood far enough from Barnsley Cross village that she need not run into anyone.
-She can remain isolated.
+For years, Maida Locke hid her scarred face from the world.
+But her aunt believes it’s time to come out of hiding.
+Maida chooses to lease a cottage on the edge of a wood far enough from the village that she need not run into anyone.
 Bartholomew de Courcy is a mapmaker and surveyor.
 He may be of age, but his mother tails him from job to job.
-However, since it is summer, she is off to her sister’s, leaving him to live on his own for the first time in Barnsley Cross.
+The summer weather beckons, and she leaves him alone for the first time in Barnsley Cross.
 He enjoys time alone.
-But various young men help him with mapping the woods, though ‘Balbo’ (as his mother calls him) finds the young women's attention at the famous assemblies overwhelming.
-Then one day, while surveying the woods, he sees a naked figure rise from the brook, her hair tumbling in curling cascades down her back, and this innocent young man is instantly smitten.
+Various locals help him map the woods, an easy task.
+He finds the young women fawning on him at the famous assemblies terrifying.
+Then one day while surveying, he sees a naked figure rise from the brook, her hair tumbling in curling cascades down her back.
+This innocent young man is instantly smitten.